DasaradhramYenuganti/Software-Development-Lifecycle/Software Development Processes and Methodologies/Week 2/README.md

 6. **Which of the following is most preferred?** "Software Design - Coupling"

-    - [ ] Having two modules rely on the same global information structure (common coupling)
+    - [ ] **Having two modules rely on the same global information structure (common coupling)**
     - [ ] Allowing one module to affect the program flow of another via the use of a state message (message coupling)
     - [ ] **Having more than one module rely on the same version of the RSS standard (external coupling)**
     - [ ] Allowing one module to affect the program flow of another via the use of a flag (control coupling)

-7. **Which of the following is LEAST desirable?** "Software Design - Cohesion"
+7. Which of the following is LEAST desirable?

     - [ ] including functionality which entirely encapsulates all the necessary function for a specific task
-    - [ ] including functionality which occurs around the same time
+    - [x] including functionality which occurs around the same time
     - [ ] including functionality which relys on the same input
-    - [ ] **including functionality which modifies an object's own attributes**
+    - [ ] including functionality which modifies an object's own attributes

-8. **Which of the following are necessary before proper testing?**
+8. Which of the following are necessary before proper testing?

-    - [ ] inputs, expected output, and an oracle
+    - [x] inputs, expected output, and an oracle
     - [ ] inputs which cause issues
-    - [ ] **inputs, expected output, an oracle, and the actual output**
+    - [ ] inputs, expected output, an oracle, and the actual output
     > You can't have actual output BEFORE proper testing
     - [ ] inputs and expected output